TACC/Core-CMS/README.md

 3. Confirm that the build output has changed.

 > __Remember__:
-> Templates can load two kinds of static files.
+> Templates can load two kinds of static resources.
 >
 > - Those that _need the build step_ __must__ be loaded from `…/build`.
 > - Those that _need __no__ build step_ __must__ be loaded from `…/site_cms`.